Porn Addiction

 Learning New Behaviors

 My clients learn to limit or stop the use of pornography.
-They develop new skills to deal with boredom, loneliness, hurt, rejection and even horniness.
-New behaviors can help you recognizes how to reconnect with the important aspect of who you are.
-From becoming more involved with the family, to better sex with you partner because of the improved intimacy, to not being distracted at work.
+They develop new skills to deal with boredom, loneliness, hurt, rejection, and even horniness.
+New behaviors can help you reconnect with the important aspects of who you are, from becoming more involved with the family, to having better sex with your partner because of the improved intimacy, to not being distracted at work.
 You will learn how to be fully engaged in your life.

 Building Connections

-Becoming fully engaged in your life started with learning how to build healthy connections with people around you.
-Once you have some soberity from pornography you will start to re-connect with yourself and discover parts of yourself that you are missing.
-This new found self-connection with helps you build stronger, more meaningful relationships with your firends and family.
-These new, deeper relationship can help you find joy, happiness and increased levels of intimacy.
+Becoming fully engaged in your life starts with learning how to build healthy connections with people around you.
+Once you have some sobriety from pornography, you will begin to reconnect with yourself and discover parts of yourself that you are missing.
+This newfound self-connection helps you build stronger, more meaningful relationships with your friends and family.
+These new, deeper relationships can help you discover joy, happiness, and increased intimacy.

 What The Addict Inside Of You Will Say To Keep You From Getting Help.

-Having stronger connections might seem wounderful but something is nagging at you keeping you from taking the steps to create change.
+Having stronger connections might seem wonderful, but something is nagging at you, keeping you from taking the steps to create change.
 Here are some common reasons that might keep you stuck.

 • I think the therapist is going to judge me for my porn use.
 That might be true if you are seeking out a therapist who doesn’t understand or has not worked with pornography addiction.
-It is not the therapist job to make any judgments about what you want.
+It is not the therapist’s job to make any judgments about what you want.
 My clients learn to set their own bottom lines that work or don’t work for them.
-If you want to stop but can’t give up porn just yet, coming into therapy can help you understand what it does for you to keep using pornography.
+If you’re going to stop but can’t give up porn just yet, coming into therapy can help you understand what it does for you to keep using pornography.

 • I think that therapy is just too expensive.
-Therapy might be expensive or you might just have different priorities in your life.
-You will gain a deeper understanding of yourself through counseling.
-When I hear people say that it is expensive what I am really hearing is this is not a priority in my life.
-If your relationship is important to you, then you should be willing to do anything to fix it or strengthen it.
-Counseling is one of the best investment you can make in yourself and in your relationship.
+Therapy might be costly, or you might have different priorities in your life.
+Through counseling, you will gain a deeper understanding of yourself.
+When I hear people say that it is expensive, what I am really hearing is that this is not a priority in my life.
+If your relationship is essential to you, then you should be willing to do whatever it takes to fix or strengthen it.
+Counseling is one of the best investments you can make in yourself and in your relationship.

 • Will you really understand our problems?
-We might have different sex, age, and life experiences.
-It can be scary to open up to a stranger about personal problems.
-I am so honored to be in the profession that can help you on your journey.
-I do my best to connect with you emotionally.
+We might have different sexes, ages, and life experiences.
+It can be scary to open up to a stranger about personal issues.
+I am so honored to be in a profession that can help you on your journey.
+I strive to connect with you on an emotional level.

 Start Recovery Now

-It doesn’t matter if you have been struggling with porn since you were a teenager or it feels like it just has gotten out of hand.
-Our pornography addiction therapy can help you overcome pornography and develop a meaningful connected relationship.
-If you are not ready to start pornography addiction therapy you can check out our pornography addiction recovery program at www.richerliferecovery.com.
+It doesn’t matter if you have been struggling with porn since you were a teenager, or if it feels like it has just gotten out of hand.
+Our pornography addiction therapy can help you overcome pornography and develop a meaningful, connected relationship.
+If you are not ready to start pornography addiction therapy, you can check out our pornography addiction recovery program at www.richerliferecovery.com.
 This pornography addiction treatment provides both outpatient recovery groups and an online recovery program.
+Please ask us your questions below, or book a session with one of our trained therapists.